Griffin Newman

 Griffin Newman (born February 19, 1989) is an American actor and comedian.

-He is known for starring as Arthur Everest in the Amazon Studios television series The Tick, as the voice of Orko in the Netflix animated series Masters of the Universe: Revelation, cohosting the film podcast Blank Check with Griffin & David alongside critic David Sims, and for acting as cohost and sidekick Watto on The George Lucas Talk Show.
+He is known for starring as Arthur Everest in the Amazon Studios television series The Tick (2016–2019), as the voice of Orko in the Netflix animated series Masters of the Universe: Revelation (2021, 2024), cohosting the film podcast Blank Check with Griffin & David alongside critic David Sims, and for acting as cohost and sidekick Watto on The George Lucas Talk Show.

 Early life

 Newman is the son of film producer Peter Newman and casting director Antonia Dauphin.
 His maternal grandfather, Claude Dauphin, was a French actor.
 His younger brother, James Newman, is also an actor.
+His maternal step grandfather was English novelist Marc Brandel, the son of writer J. D. Beresford.
+His parents had a Jewish wedding.
 Newman was raised in Greenwich Village, and attended Saint Ann's School.
 He was interested in performing from an early age, often performing Fozzie Bear routines for friends and family.
 He started stand-up comedy at the age of ten as part of the 'Kidsncomedy' program run by Jo Ann Grossman.
 His material was mostly political, workshopped with his father.
 He began getting some attention from agents at this time, though his parents were reluctant for him to pursue a career in acting.
 His first onscreen appearance was as 'Teenage Fan' in the mockumentary The Buried Secret of M. Night Shyamalan.
 His role was mostly cut for the film.
 As a teenager, Newman regularly attended Buck's Rock Performing and Creative Arts Camp.

 Newman started college in 2007 at California Institute of the Arts with the intention of becoming a filmmaker.
 He dropped out after seven months in order to pursue a career in comedy and acting.